About

 Welcome!

 This textbook is prepared explicitly for students seeking a degree in an Architecture program and taking an introductory course in structural engineering.
 It is assumed that students referring to this textbook have a minimum background in math and physics.
 Therefore, principal concepts are explained using visual demonstrations, videos, graphics, and jargon-free descriptions.
 Wherever a minimum knowledge of trigonometry and math is required, additional materials are introduced for review.
-Unlike a standard textbook, this textbook aims to support student’s self-exploration of foundational topics on structural design rather than providing them with a script to assimilate and repeat.
-Therefore, it contains a collection of visual materials and interactive resources readily available online developed by research groups and public agencies.
-In addition, examples are included to clearly explain the theories and math problems.
+Unlike traditional textbooks, this resource is intended to foster self-guided exploration of foundational topics in structural design, rather than simply presenting a fixed script to memorize.
+It brings together a curated collection of visual materials and interactive resources—many developed by research groups and public agencies and freely available online.
+Examples are provided to clearly illustrate theories and solve math problems step-by-step.

 I hope this textbook is an accessible and enjoyable resource to support your learning about fundamental concepts of structural design.
 I acknowledge that this textbook will never really be finished.
 It can always be better.
 The readers’ perspectives on both content and style are valued as I revise and improve this book.
 Please do not hesitate to contact me with your critics via email akhodada@buffalo.edu.